 - Combine the graham cracker crumbs, 3 tablespoons sugar, and egg whites in a medium-sized bowl; toss with a fork until moist.

 - Lightly coat hands with cooking spray.
-Coat 9-inch deep-dish pie plate with cooking spray, and press mixture into bottom and up sides.
+Coat a 9-inch deep-dish pie plate with cooking spray, and press the mixture into bottom and up sides.
 Prick crust with a fork before baking.

 - Bake at 350° for 10 minutes.
 Remove from oven; cool on a wire rack.